Programme summary – please see below for details of talks and speaker biogs

 The primary science curriculum emphasises ‘working scientifically’, but what does this actually mean?
 How and why is working scientifically different than in other subjects?
 Laura discussed a new project to integrate the Philosophy of Science into primary science lessons, working with practitioners to develop sessions in which children can discuss issues such as evidence, truth, proof and the nature of scientific understanding.
 The project also considers these issues with regard to other sources of information – particularly online – and will research children’s ability to better evaluate the information they encounter following the Philosophy of Science sessions.

 Lyn Dawes Lyn has taught in Primary and Secondary schools, specialising in science and spoken language.
 She has trained teachers at Bedford, Northampton and Cambridge Universities, and now provides ‘Talk for Learning’ in-service workshops for teachers.
 Lyn has published books for teachers and children, most recently Talking Points, Talking Points for Shakespeare Plays, Subject Teaching in Primary Education, and Talk Box.

 Planning oracy into the curriculum

-An open consultancy session.
-Bring your queries about oracy in your classroom along to a ‘working lunch’ to discuss some straightforward strategies for integrating the teaching of oracy skills into your curriculum lessons.
+In this open consultancy session, delegates shared their queries about oracy in the classroom, and discussed strategies for integrating the teaching of oracy skills into curriculum lessons.